If we consider a startup to be a plant and the entrepreneur to be a farmer, the idea is the seed.

 Series D, E, & F

-Companies going ahead of series C stage often choose so because of the following two reasons –
+Companies going ahead of the series C stage often choose so because of the following two reasons –

-- Not-at-par performance: The company didn’t fulfil the expectations after the Series C round and requires more fund to do so.
+- Not-at-par performance: The company didn’t fulfil the expectations after the Series C round and requires more funds to do so.
 This may even result in raising funds at a valuation lower than what was decided during the previous rounds.